saylesss88/nix-book/src/nix/encrypted_impermanence.md

     ];
   };

+# optional quality of life setting
   security.sudo.extraConfig = ''
     Defaults lecture = never
   '';
 }
 ```

+- `/mnt/rollback.log`: this log will be available during the boot process for
+  debugging if the rollback fails, but won't persist.

 With the above impermanence script, the btrfs subvolumes are deleted recursively
 and replaced with the `root-blank` snapshot we took during the install.